ChanLiang/ChanLiang.github.io/_pages/about.md

 ## News

-- [09/2025] [New preprint](/talks/bridge.pdf): Meta-Learning for SFT-RL Cooperation in Reasoning Models.
+- [09/2025] [New preprint](/talks/bridge.pdf): Meta-learning for SFT–RL cooperation in Reasoning Models.
-  We enable RL to meta-learn from SFT signals, selectively incorporating beneficial knowledge to achieve superior reasoning performance
+  We enable RL to meta-learn from SFT signals, selectively incorporating beneficial knowledge to achieve superior reasoning performance.

 <!-- - [05/2025] **Gave a talk at LMU Munich on post-training optimization for trustworthy LLMs.** -->
 <!-- - [05/2025] **Gave a talk at LMU Munich on robust LLMs.** -->